Wishlist Now

 Reinforcement Points

 The second resource are Reinforcement Points.
 You obtain this resource by destroying enemies, repairing allies and capturing strategic points.
-Reinforcement points are necessary for stronger units, for example cruisers, but can also be used for tactical support like artillery strikes or reconnaissance balloons.
+Reinforcement points are necessary for behemoths, but can also be used for tactical support like artillery strikes or reconnaissance aircrafts.

 Discover More